reagento/dishka/docs/advanced/when.rst

 In case you want to activate some features when specific objects are available you can use ``Has`` marker.
 It checks whether

-* requested class is registered in container with approriate scope
+* requested class is registered in container with appropriate scope
 * it is activated
 * if it actually presents in context while being registered as ``from_context``